It’s pretty easy to make camping more comfortable, here’s how…

 - Camping furniture – if you’ve got the room to carry one, a small camping chair can be handy to keep you comfortable around the campsite.
 Check out UK or USA options here.

 - Insect repellant – boy can buzzing and itching keep you awake.
-This insect repellent is deet-free!
+This one is deet-free or you can even make your own DIY insect repellent.

 You’ll find a full breakdown of camping equipment in our Camping Packing List and Guide.